-Disruption is described as a disturbance or problems that interrupt an event, activity or process.
-However, disruption could also be described as part of the problem-solving process.
+Disruption is described as a disturbance or problem that interrupts an event, activity or process.
+However, the disruption could also be described as part of the problem-solving process.
 Steven Sinofsky broke down the four levels of disruption:

 Phase One: Disruption of Incumbent

 When a new product, service or technology becomes available, a moment of disruption occurs.
 Be aware that denial may be part of this stage as disruption often means using inferior and more expensive technologies.
 Sinofsky’s advice is to search for evidence to back your disruption.

 Once that new product, service or technology begins rapid adoption, it’s time to focus on “filling out” the product.
 During this phase, the disruptors continue to follow their vision and continue to innovate.